 In addition, Nacogdoches County is aging at a rate faster than the U.S. and Texas.
 (See “A Study to Determine the Feasibility of a Workforce Technical Training Center in Nacogdoches, TX”, page 7) A principle reason is that 28.1% of our youth leave the County to seek a post-secondary education and, of those who leave, 75% will find employment elsewhere (See Feasibility study, page 16).
 Those who remain make up our local workforce.

 According to the Bureau of Labor Statistics, by 2020, 65% of all new jobs in Texas will require at least two years of post-secondary education and 1-2 industry certifications through technical schools, military, community college or industrial certifications.
-(See Feasibility study, page 6).
+(See Feasibility Study, page 6).

 Nacogdoches County has also been hit hard by Mother Nature.
-In addition to the tremendous physical damage inflicted upon Nacogdoches County as a result of Hurricane Ike in September 2008, nearly 1,500 County residents lost their jobs in the aftermath.
+In addition to the tremendous physical damage inflicted upon Nacogdoches County as a result of Hurricane Ike in September 2008, nearly 1,500 county residents lost their jobs in the aftermath.
 (See Tab 5 – “Job Loss Impact on Low-to-Moderate Income Population”).

 The handwriting is on the wall for rural communities like Nacogdoches.
-How are we going to ensure that our young people have the job skills necessary to enable them to get good-paying jobs and participate in the American Dream?
-What are we doing to ensure that our local businesses are able to find workers with sufficient skills and in sufficient quantities to enable those businesses to continue to be successful in Nacogdoches County?
+How are we going to ensure our young people have the job skills necessary to enable them to obtain good-paying jobs and participate in the American Dream?
+What are we doing to ensure our local businesses are able to find workers with sufficient skills and in sufficient quantities to enable those businesses to continue to be successful in Nacogdoches County?